How it Works

 Fees and How They Are Applied

-Polyscout uses a performance-based fee model.
-It only charges a fee when you win a trade, and the fee is always one percent of the winning amount.
+Polyscout uses a simple performance-based fee model.
+A fee is only charged when you win a trade.
+The fee is always 1% of the winning amount.
+If a trade loses, no fee is applied.

 Referral Program and Reward Tracking